ISEN-Emergence-Project/emergence-app/README.md

 JWT_SECRET=random_64_bits_key
 ```

-3. Add an `.env` file in the `react-ui/` folder with the following variable :
+3. Add the following environment variables for the React `react-ui/` folder with the following variable :

 ```.env
 # API hostname